batyaboyo/batshop/README.md

 # batzshop

-an e-commerce website made with Django
+An e-commerce website made with Django